 - Preparing materials

 - Looking for an audience

-- Record the webinar
+- Actions on the day of the webinar

 At Ringostat, I am responsible for the company’s development in the Polish market, so I prepare events for the Polish audience.
 Don’t worry, the tips from my article will be effective in any market because the principles are the same.
 I am sure that the plan I will share will help save time for you, your company, and the speakers and avoid chaos.